-We own facilities in Rensselaer, New York totaling approximately 950,000 square feet of manufacturing, research, office, and warehouse space.
-This includes approximately 212,000 square feet of warehouse space which we constructed on a 130-acre parcel of land near our Rensselaer facility.
+We own facilities in Rensselaer, New York totaling approximately 1,189,000 square feet of manufacturing, research, office, and warehouse space.
+This includes approximately 452,000 square feet of warehouse, laboratory, and office space which we constructed on a 130-acre parcel of land near our Rensselaer facility.
 We are in the process of further developing this property, primarily in connection with constructing a fill/finish facility.